bioinfo-pf-curie/mpiSORT/docs/INSTALL.md

 ## Build with htslib support

 To link mpiSORT with htslib you need to build the htslib.a and import some headers.
-As we use memory streaming of htslib we cannot link with installed library.
-We can only bind to building directory so far.
 So to do that build htslib somewhere like this

 ```
 git clone https://github.com/samtools/htslib.git
 cd htslib
 git submodule update --init --recursive
-autoreconf -i  # Build the configure script and install files it uses
+autoreconf -i  --prefix=$INSTALL_PATH # Build the configure script and install files it uses
 ./configure
 make
+make install

 ```

-Do not install htslib only build it.
-Then configure mpiSORT with the htslib building dir
+Then configure mpiSORT with the htslib install dir.
+By default compiler flag for lzma, bz2, curl are not present.

+If you have installed htslib with curl or lzma, bz2 support use the flags --enable-lzma, --enable-curl, --enable-bz2 in during configuration.
+Ignore the options if not needed.

 ```
 git clone https://github.com/bioinfo-pf-curie/mpiSORT.git